 Burgess worked with the Maine Health Access Foundation (MeHAF) to promote its enroll207.com website to help Mainers sign up for affordable health plans under the Affordable Care Act.
-The results have far surpassed MeHAF’s targets for insured individuals during the first three open enrollment periods, 2013-14, 2014-15 and 2015-16.
+The results have far surpassed MeHAF’s targets for insured individuals during the four open enrollment periods, 2013-14, 2014-15, 2015-16, and 2016-2017.

 When Maine declined to set up and promote its own Health Insurance Marketplace under the Affordable Care Act, the Maine Health Access Foundation (MeHAF) stepped up to create enroll207.com, a website offering Mainers: